Joe Kelly Trolls Astros, But Head Hunting is No Hero’s Move — Social Media Sheriffs Miss the Real Dangerous Truth

 Dodgers manager Dave Roberts and Astros manager Dusty Baker have teams that are anything but fond of each other.
 (Photo by F. Carter Smith)

-Some of the Astros are still wearing their Black Lives Matter T-shirts.
+Some of the Astros have been wearing their Black Lives Matter T-shirts all season.
 (Photo by F. Carter Smith)

 Dugout life in 2020 is different — and somewhat the same.
 (Photo by F. Carter Smith)